jeanbernard/Calcula_Tu_Salario/README.md

 This project is a work in progress so i'll post here what you should consider if you wanna check it out:

-* Clone the repo and open the .xcodeproj file in Xcode 7.
-* Checkout from Xcode 7 also works.
+* Migrated to Swift 3.0 so you need Xcode 8 to open the project.
 * Unit tests can be run manually from inside Xcode.
 It'll even show you the current code coverage 😎.
 * I decided to use MVVM as opposed to the traditional MVC 🤓.
 For more info on MVVM: http://artsy.github.io/blog/2015/09/24/mvvm-in-swift/
 * I follow this style guide for organizing my Swift code https://github.com/raywenderlich/swift-style-guide